Your browser version is not updated, please update it.

 Postepay Services has created an open payment ecosystem with payments at its core, adding home services such as fibre and energy and leveraging on Poste Italiane’s omnichannel platform.

-All of this focuses around the increasing relevance of our digital channels, which is a result of important tech investments made to create the truly omnichannel platform approach we have embraced.
-The new SuperApp is the tip of our tech evolution iceberg enabling business integration and confirming the role of Poste Italiane as a 'Platform Company'.
+All of this focuses around the increasing relevance of our digital channels, which is a result of important tech investments made to create the truly omnichannel platform approach we have embraced and confirm the role of Poste Italiane as a 'Platform Company'.

 In financial terms, Poste Italiane's revenues will grow to €13.5 billion by 2028 and EBIT will reach €3.2 billion, recording an annual growth rate of around 4%.
 Similarly, net profit will reach €2.3 billion in 2028.